 What is propranolol?

-You don’t have to in the midst of a migraine in order to treat it.
+You don’t have to be in the midst of a migraine attack in order to treat it.
 Propranolol (generic Inderal®) is a preventive prescription medication that can help reduce the frequency and severity of migraine headaches.

 What will it do for me?